SwedbankPay/developer.swedbankpay.com/payments/trustly/seamless-view.md

 ## Step 1: Create the payment

 A Trustly payment is a straightforward way to perform a direct-bank payment.
-It is followed up by posting a capture, cancellation or reversal transaction.
+It is followed up by posting a cancellation or reversal transaction.

 An example of an abbreviated `POST` request is provided below.
 Each individual field of the JSON document is described in the following section.